The Wubbulous World of Dr. Seuss: Format

-Season One
+Season 1

 Each episode is a self-contained story based on Dr. Seuss characters such as Yertle the Turtle and Horton the Elephant.
 The unifying element is that the stories are introduced and commented on by The Cat in the Hat (performed by Bruce Lanoil) who serves as host of the show.
 Occasionally, The Cat in the Hat himself appears in the episode, reprising his role as a bit of a trickster, as in his original eponymous books (ex. episode 1.6: "The Simplifier").

-Season one is notable for hewing closely to many of the themes of the original Dr. Seuss stories, which often had a strong moral overtone.
-As a result, some episodes have distinctly dark or sinister elements which, like some Dr. Seuss books, may not be appropriate for younger children.
+The season is notable for hewing closely to many of the themes of the original Dr. Seuss stories, with each episode possessing a strong moral overtone.

-Season Two
+Season 2

-For season two, the show was reworked along the lines of a more traditional children's program.
-The Cat in the Hat (now performed by a much less gravelly sounding Martin P. Robinson) lives in a playhouse with his Little Cats A through Z and the often flustered Terrence McBird (performed by Anthony Asbury).
-Aside from the residents of the house there are usually visitors based on Dr. Seuss characters.
+For season 2, the show was reworked to reflect more traditional children's programming.
+The Cat in the Hat (now performed by Martin P. Robinson) lives in a playhouse with his Little Cats A through Z and the often flustered Terrence McBird (performed by Anthony Asbury).
+The Cat in the Hat is no longer a trickster and instead has assumed the role of a friendly and enthusiastic host who is helpful, nurturing and sweet.
+Aside from the residents of the house, there are frequent visitors based on Dr. Seuss characters.

 Each episode revolves around a theme (such as family, health, art) and features one or two songs about the theme.
 A closing song was also added at the end of each episode.
 The action shifts between The Cat in the Hat and what is going on in his playhouse and shorter related story interludes, which he shows to the audience by means of his "Wubbuloscope".
 These story vignettes take place in various locations like: